GeorgetteTanner/HeteroGenesis/README.md

 -c/--clone : Name of clone to generate genomes for.

+-x/--chromosome : Optional - Name of a single chromosome to process.
+Output files can be combined for multiple chromosomes after running.

 ### freqcalc

 ```
 freqcalc -c clones.txt -d {directory of heterogenesis_varincorp outputs} -p {prefix} -n {name}